onur-akgun/loan-quote/README.md

 * all rates specified in CSV are annual interest rates as decimal, i.e. 0.10 = 10%
 * the displayed rate in the output is annual interest rate for the entire loan amount
-* all input CSV has the appropriate headers
+* any input CSV has the appropriate headers
 * the column *Available* in the CSV specifies the amount available for loan in pounds sterling (£)
 * all loans are amortized
 * interest is compounded monthly